The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 The results of the tests performed with the APVDAQ or FADC system (see section~\ref{sec:C2_FADC_system}) were analyzed by a dedicated software package called {\it aDefectFinder} developed by INFN-Pisa.
 The {\it aDefectFinder} package analyses the output of the electrical tests in order to identify the defective strips, checking the noise, the time and amplitude of the \apv\ waveform in response to the injected signal, and the response from the \vsep{} scan output.
 Examples of defects and their response during the electrical tests are shown in figures~\ref{fig:aDFexamples1} and~\ref{fig:aDFexamples2}.
 The possible defects and their appearance during electrical tests are the following:

 \begin{enumerate} \item Pinhole: the AC decoupling capacitor between the implant and the aluminum of a readout strip is broken.
-Since the \apv\ input potential is at +0.8 V with respect to the strip implant voltage, a pinhole leads to a non-negligible current flowing into the \apv\ preamplifier, saturating it; the \apv\ channel exhibits low gain and low noise that prevents it from working properly, as shown in figure~\ref{fig:aDFexamples1_a} In most of the cases the pinhole can be recovered applying a \vsep$=-0.8$~V to remove the voltage difference between the strip implant and the APV25 input.
-This compensation effect is evident in figure~\ref{fig:aDFexamples1_c}, where the measured \apv\ amplitude output signal, in response to the charge injection in the internal calibration circuit, is shown as a function of the \vsep{} voltage applied.
-In very few cases on the u/P side, the AC oxide layer is broken to the n bulk, instead of to the implanted p+ strip.
-These are called ``bad pinholes'' because of their detrimental effect on the entire sensor.
-Because to the reverse bias, the natural potential on the n bulk in that region is about $+2$~V, so the direct connection to the \apv\ input with a bad pinhole causes not only the saturation of the corresponding \apv\ channel, but also a huge sensor current, that can only be compensated with \vsep{} $> +2$ V. Since a single \vsep{} setting is in common to many sensors, it was decided to compensate the majority of standard pinholes with \vsep{} $= -0.8$ V, and to disconnect the very few bad pinholes. \item Short: two or more strips are shorted together, therefore the signal collected on one strip is shared with one or more other strips.
+Since the \apv\ input potential is at \qty[retain-explicit-plus]{+0.8}{\V} with respect to the strip implant voltage, a pinhole leads to a non-negligible current flowing into the \apv\ preamplifier, saturating it; the \apv\ channel exhibits low gain and low noise that prevents it from working properly, as shown in figure~\ref{fig:aDFexamples1_a}.
+In most of the cases the pinhole can be recovered applying a \vsep=\qty{-0.8}{\V} to remove the voltage difference between the strip implant and the \apv\ input.
+This compensation effect is evident in figure~\ref{fig:aDFexamples1_c}, where the measured \apv\ amplitude output signal, in response to the charge injection in the internal calibration circuit, is shown as a function of the \vsep{} voltage.
+In very few cases on the u/P side, the AC oxide layer is broken to the N-type substrate, instead of to the implanted P strip.
+These are called ``\glspl{badpinhole}'' or ``bad pinholes'' because of their detrimental effect on the entire sensor.
+Because to the reverse bias, the natural potential in the N substrate in that region is about \qty[retain-explicit-plus]{+2}{\V}, so the direct connection to the \apv\ input with a substrate pinhole causes not only the saturation of the corresponding \apv\ channel, but also a huge sensor current, that can only be compensated with \vsep{}>\qty[retain-explicit-plus]{+2}{\V}.
+Since a single \vsep{} setting is in common to many sensors, it was decided to compensate the majority of standard pinholes with \vsep=\qty{-0.8}{\V}, and to disconnect the very few substrate pinholes. \item Short: two or more strips are shorted together, therefore the signal collected on one strip is shared with one or more other strips.
 During the calibration run, the charge injected in one \apv\ channel is also shared with the adjacent channel, resulting in a lower gain for both adjacent channels, as shown in figures~\ref{fig:aDFexamples1_b} and \ref{fig:aDFexamples1_d}. \item Open: the signal collected on the strip does not reach the \apv\ channel input.
 Since the \apv\ channel is not connected to the sensor strip, its noise is very low.
 But since in the electrical test a common mode correction is applied (see section~\ref{sec:C4_local_runs}), a single disconnected channel appears to have an extremely high noise corresponding to the common mode noise of the connected channels, as shown in figure~\ref{fig:aDFexamples2_a} and \ref{fig:aDFexamples2_c}. \item Noisy strip: the noise of the strip is higher than that of regular strips, although not as high as that if a short, as shown in figures~\ref{fig:aDFexamples2_b} and \ref{fig:aDFexamples2_d}.

 \end{enumerate}